It was the late 70s and we were looking for something to do.

 "Jesus, Kristen, I'm sorry to- " she cut me off.

 "When he woke up all he talked about was needing that goddamn board.
 Not wanting it, needing it.
-They put him in some type of mental hospital and had to keep him doped up"
+They put him in some type of mental hospital and had to keep him doped up for weeks.
+Then he just stopped talking altogether."